-Again, this update request will complete almost immediately; however, the record won't show up until named has had a chance to build/remove the relevant chain.
-A private type record will be created to record the state of the operation (see below for more details), and will be removed once the operation completes.
+Again, this update request completes almost immediately; however, the record does not show up until named has had a chance to build/remove the relevant chain.
+A private type record is created to record the state of the operation (see below for more details), and is removed once the operation completes.